Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: Introduction

 \section{Introduction}

-Recently, the hybrid systems that combine the advantages of cavity QED \cite{RaimondRMP01} or circuit QED \cite{MakhlinRMP01,WallraffNature04,BlaisPRA04,MariantoniNP11}systems, have attracted much attention for quantum information applications.
-Among these systems, the composite system consisting of a NVEs, superconducting microstrip (SCM) cavity, and nonlinear element, such as a transmon qubit, has emerged as one of excellent candidates for the construction of solid-state quantum information processor \cite{YouNature11, APRL09}.
-In the low-excitation limit, the collective excitations of the NVEs behave as the fermionic modes or the harmonic oscillators.
-Then, the collectively enhanced magnetic dipole interaction will result in obtaining appreciable coupling strength.
-Recent experiments have achieved strong coupling between the NVEs and the superconducting cavity modes \cite{KuboPRL10,RPRL11,SchusterPRL10}.
+Recently, with the advantages of the cavity or circuit QED systems \cite{RaimondRMP01,MakhlinRMP01,WallraffNature04,BlaisPRA04,MariantoniNP11,PRL015502}, the hybrid systems have attracted much attention for quantum information applications.
+For example, the composite system consisting of a NVE, a superconducting microstrip (SCM) cavity and a transmon qubit, has emerged as one of excellent candidates for the construction of solid-state quantum information processor \cite{YouNature11, APRL09,PRAPPl044003}.
+In the low-excitation limit, the collective excitations of a NVE behave as bosonic modes.
+What's more, the collectively enhanced magnetic dipole interaction will result in obtaining appreciable coupling strength, which has been proven in recent experiments \cite{KuboPRL10,RPRL11,SchusterPRL10}.